Evaluation of VIIth-XIIth cranial nerve anastomosis results by age

 Eravcl F., Karaloǧlu F., TUTAR H., BAKKAL F. K., TUTAR V., KARAMERT R.

-• Keywords: Acoustic Neuroma, Age Factors, Facial Nerve, Hypoglossal Nerve, Neurosurgical Procedures, Surgical Anastomosis
+• Anahtar Kelimeler: Acoustic Neuroma, Age Factors, Facial Nerve, Hypoglossal Nerve, Neurosurgical Procedures, Surgical Anastomosis

 Objective To evaluate VIIth-XIIth cranial nerve (hypoglossal-facial nerve) anastomosis results by age.Method A total of 34 patients who attended a follow-up visit in 2016, aged 20-63 years, were enrolled.
 The House-Brackmann facial nerve function grading system and the Facial Clinimetric Evaluation scale were applied.Results Regarding post-anastomosis facial nerve function, in the group aged 40 years or less, 14 patients (78 per cent) had House-Brackmann grade III and 4 patients (22 per cent) had House-Brackmann grade IV facial nerve function post-anastomosis.
 In the group aged over 40 years, nine patients (56 per cent) had House-Brackmann grade III and seven patients (44 per cent) had House-Brackmann grade IV facial nerve function post-anastomosis.
 There was a statistically significant difference between the two groups in mean facial movement domain scores (p = 0.02).
 Analysis between age and facial movement score in all 34 patients demonstrated a moderate negative correlation (Pearson correlation coefficient: -0.38) and statistical significance (p = 0.02).Conclusion Facial reanimation yielded better results in younger than in older patients.